 (1) In this section —

-“departmental officer” means a public service officer (as defined in section 3 of the Public Sector Management Act 1994) in the department that principally assists the Minister with the administration of this Act.
+departmental officer means a public service officer (as defined in section 3 of the Public Sector Management Act 1994) in the department that principally assists the Minister with the administration of this Act.

 (2) The Minister, by a notice in the Gazette, is to designate a departmental officer as the Chief Dangerous Goods Officer for the purposes of this Act.